Category: J

 🌎 Coordinates

-As of the 2010 census, Jaffrey had a population of 5,457 residents.
-The town has a diverse age range, with a median age of 42 years.
-The population density stands at about 136 people per square mile.
+As per the 2010 Census, the population of Jamaica was 1,035.
+The town has a diverse age range, with a median age of around 45 years.
+The population density is relatively low, with approximately 21 people per square mile.

 🏞️ Nature & Environment